duggan/inkystock/README.md

 You can buy off the shelf Raspberry Pi Zero cases.
 The official one looks like it would work, and the InkyPHAT tutorial uses a [Pibow](https://shop.pimoroni.com/products/pibow-zero-w) case.
 If you have access to a 3D printer, [this is the case I've used (pictured above)](https://www.thingiverse.com/thing:4054844).

-You might notice there are other InkyPHAT displays with more colors (yellow/red)!
-InkyStock should display correctly on those, too, though it will still just show as black and white.
+You might notice there are Inky pHAT displays with either color or black & white.
+InkyStock should display correctly on either, with the trend line in color on the color displays.

 Cryptocurrency data is sourced from [CoinGecko](https://www.coingecko.com/), who very helpfully provide a free API.